Last Updated: 5 months ago

-Your first instinct is to put it away, but why not check its condition before doing that.
-If the tree is wobbly, it is the answer as to why your cat is avoiding it.
+Your first instinct is to put it away, but why not check its condition before doing that?
+If the tree is wobbly, that is the answer to why your cat is avoiding it.

 Does stability matter in a cat tree?
 The answer is yes.
 A fall from a higher height can give your cat a traumatic experience.

 To identify whether your tree is unsafe, start by examining the entire structure.
 Look for any signs of loose joints and screws.